 In the Middle East, North Africa, Asia and certain European countries, we employ local agents who take care of many of the logistical tour arrangements on our behalf.
 Most of our current relationships have been built up over the course of many years of business.

 In addition to supporting the communities and local economies of the places we visit, we also strive to limit our impact on the environment.
-Our itineraries are designed to spend more time in places visited than on conventional tours; this often means there are days without travel, allowing ample opportunity to explore more thoroughly and assimilate at leisure.
+Our itineraries are designed to spend more time in places visited than on conventional tours; this often means there are days without travel.

 Like us, you can also choose to donate to the local heritage sites we visit, such as York Minster (visited on The Cathedrals of England tour), where donations contribute to restoration and conservation of the buildings.